 “Where do you want to go?”

 “Well, there’s this thing I booked in Nevada, but that’s not all.
 Because after that, I’m going to Japan.
 And after that, I want to hike the Pacific Crest Trail—that’s more than a long weekend, it takes half a year!
 I want to see Argentina, and Alaska, and Europe.
 Just, everywhere.
 I want to be free to go.
 To work how I want and go when I want and break out of all these boxes.”
-He may have sounded flippant at first, but as he went on, his tone took a turn toward desperation.
+He may have sounded flippant at first, but as he went on, his tone took a sharp turn toward desperation.
 “I don’t know what I’m supposed to do.
 I know it sounds bad, but I don’t think I’m cut out for it, you know, being that kind of guy.
 The kind of guy who has all his shit together.
-Because all I really want to do is figure out how to be, just… alone.”
+Because all I really want to do is figure out how to just get away from it all on my own.”

 “But do you?”
 He shook his head.
 “See, I didn’t want you to feel like this.
 I mean, this isn’t because of you.
 Because, if I was meant for that normal kind of life—”